Occlusion Connections — The Center for Gneuromuscular Dentistry & Orthopedic Advancement

 OC TMD Restorative Logo

-• Dentists who have taken Levels 1-7 course and Ortho 1-2 curriculum and beyond are designated with the OC triad emblem.
+Dentists who have taken all Levels 1–7 courses are designated with this TMD/ Restorative emblem.

 OC Triad 2